K-JC/drf-foodies-api/README.md

 # Wireframe
 Once I had an idea of what the user would need, I could then begin to figure out what the platform would look like.
 I created some wireframes using Figma, this is how I envisioned the homepage of the platform to look and the rest of the pages to keep the same visuals.

 ![]()
 ![]()
 ![]()

+From the development plane and wireframe I got a good idea of what user stories I create.
+I created a GitHub project called Foodies Stories and connected this to my project repository.
+The user stories are as follows.

 # User Stories
 ![]()